michael-hartmann/caps/docs/manual/manual.rst

     $ make tests
     $ ./caps_tests

-Compilation of the tests may take about a minute of time.
 All tests should pass.
 Running the tests takes (depending on your hardware) about 9 minutes.

 Programs